eth-easl/dandelion_sosp_ae/README.md

 ## Notes:

-The original measuremnts were taken on machines with the following spec:
+The original measurements were taken on machines with the following spec:

 Ubuntu 22.04.5 LTS with the 5.15.0-136-generic Kernel
 CPU: Intel(R) Xeon(R) CPU E5-2630 v3 @ 2.40GHz, Hyperthreading disabled